aMartin6/HW-Outlines/HW2.md

 ### Intsructions

+1. Make a Repo on GitHub
-1. We did this in class, but I leave this here as a resource, in case you need to make a new repository or file:
+    We did this in class, but I leave this here as a resource, in case you need to make a new repository or file.
     Follow the instructions in the GitHub Hello World document: https://guides.github.com/activities/hello-world/
     * make a repository on the Physics-PacU organization named after you - make sure you like this name
     * within that repository, make a new file - call it HW2_ReadingNotes.md